Sanaullah Haq: Death

 On 6 May 2013, the Indian doctors of the PGI Chandigarh reported that Sanaullah was brain dead.
 The condition of Haq had continued to be critically sick with no neurological improvement.
 On 8 May, Haq suffered renal failure and doctors reported his condition to be "extremely critical".

 Sanaullah died on 9 May 2013 and according to doctors he died from multiple organ failure resulting from severe head injuries.
 His body was returned to his hometown in Sialkot on 9 May.
 He was 52 years old at the time of his death.
-His funeral was attended by a massive gathering and as demanded by the public, he was honoured a rare state funeral by the Government of Pakistan.
+His funeral was attended by a massive gathering and as demanded by the public, he was honored a rare state funeral by the Government of Pakistan.

 Aftermath

 The Government of Jammu and Kashmir suspended the jail superintendent and ordered a probe after the incident.
 A case of assault was registered against Vinod Kumar, a former Indian Army serviceman from Uttarakhand who was serving a sentence in the jail and was the main attacker.
 The Pakistani High Commission in Delhi sought and was provided daily consular access to Sanaullah.
 According to the mission, Pakistan High Commission has asked for detailed information of the incident, immediate consular access, medical facilities for the victim and security of other inmates.
 Following his death, the Pakistan High Commissioner requested the Government of India for an international inquiry into the incidence which India promptly denied suggesting that the issue should be addressed through bilateral means.
 The spokesperson for the Indian Ministry of External Affairs also said that "We would like to reiterate the offer made by us on May 3, calling for a meeting with the relevant Pakistani authorities to take immediate steps to enhance the safety, security and humane treatment of Indian prisoners in Pakistani jails".